zeek/spicy/doc/autogen/types/unit.rst

 .. spicy:method:: unit::reject unit reject False void ()

-    Reject a unit in try mode; this immediately fails parsing of the unit and raises the parse error which cause the unit to be put into try mode.
-If the unit is not in try mode this triggers a generic parse error.
+    Reject a unit in trial mode; this immediately fails parsing of the unit and raises the parse error which causes the unit to be put into trial mode.
+If the unit is not in trial mode this triggers a generic parse error.

 .. spicy:method:: unit::set_input unit set_input False void (i: iterator<stream>)